 If your child has type 2 diabetes, either the pancreas isn't able to produce enough insulin or your child's body tissues have become resistant to insulin.
-Children with type 2 diabetes may need to take oral diabetes pills to control their blood sugar.
+Children with type 2 diabetes may need to take medicine to control their blood sugar.

-Your child with type 2 diabetes may need insulin if eating a balanced diet, getting regular exercise, and taking diabetes pills have not kept his or her blood sugar levels within a target range.
-Your child may now need insulin injections either alone or in combination with oral medicine.
+Your child with type 2 diabetes may need insulin if eating a balanced diet, getting regular exercise, and taking other medicine have not kept his or her blood sugar levels within a target range.
+Your child may now need insulin injections either alone or in combination with other medicine.

 Test Your Knowledge

 In type 2 diabetes, the pancreas does not produce enough insulin or the body tissues are resistant to insulin.

 Your doctor or certified diabetes educator (CDE) will help you and your child learn to prepare and give insulin injections.
 If your child is age 10 or older, he or she may be able to give insulin with supervision.
 Here are some simple steps to help you and your child learn this task.

 To get ready to give an insulin injection using an insulin vial and insulin syringe, follow these steps.

 The preparation will depend on whether you are giving one type of insulin or mixing two types of insulin in the injection.